rohit-ghadge/Server-Management-System/README.md

 ## Application features:
-this is Full Stack Server management system. which is build in Spring boot and Angular 11. with full Security Auth and JWT in Backend and session based surity in frontend. with two 2 dashboard and public content.
+this is Full Stack Server management system. which is build in Spring boot and Angular 11. with full Security Auth and JWT in Backend and session based security in frontend. with two 2 dashboard and public content.
 Home page is public page can acces without login. one is admin dashboard and other is moderator dashboard.